 Selected recent blog posts:

-(September 2017) 'Statelessness and the global compact for migration', Refugee Law Initiative, The Univeristy of London
+(20th February 2018) 'Statelessness and the global compacts: initial thoughts on the zero drafts', Refugee Law Initiative, The Univeristy of London

 Latest scholarly paper: